bkazemi/shakar/docs/shakar-design-notes.md

 ### 4.1 Where `.` comes from (binders)
 - **Statement-subject assign** `=LHS tail` at statement start: inside the statement, `.` = old `LHS`.
 After evaluation, assign `LHS = result`.
 Example: `=a.trim()` means `a = a.trim()`.
-- **No prefix rebind in expressions:** the older `=Name …` expression form is removed.
-Use a name directly, parentheses with an explicit subject, or a temporary via walrus when you need dot inside a larger expression.

 - **Statement-subject assign** `=LHS tail` (at **statement start**): within the statement, `.` = **old value of `LHS`**; after evaluation, assign **`LHS = result`**.